klumw/copper-examples/README.md

 - Copper-full project provides Copper-GUI and a REST based Mock-Server to run more realistic tests against copper-engine.

-- Copper-influxdb shows how to add a time-series database to collect important key parameter over time.
+- Copper-influxdb shows how to add a time-series database to collect key parameter over time.
+In this example the Chronograf GUI is used to visualize the metrics.

+- Copper-prometheus show how to add the prometheus time-series database to collect key parameter over time.
-It comes with an additional alternative GUI to visualize the data.
+In this example the Grafana GUI is used to visualize the metrics.

 Detailed project instructions can be found in README files under the corresponding project dir.